dudeofawesome/code-style/code-style/README.md

-# IUNU Code Style Guide
+# My Code Style Guide

 A bunch of configuration files for code style standards.
-Intended to be shared across all IUNU's repos.
+Intended to be shared across all of my repos.

 ## Usage